Tommy Bracco: Big Brother

 Murphy won HoH week one keeping Bracco safe from eviction.
 He quickly formed an eight person alliance with seven other houseguests called "Gr8ful".

-In Week 7, right after Jack’s eviction, Tommy won Head of Household.
-On Day 52, he nominated Cliff and Kathryn for eviction alongside his ally, Christie, who was a special third nominee due to the America’s Field Trip twist.
+In Week 7, right after Jack's eviction, Tommy won Head of Household.
+On Day 52, he nominated Cliff and Kathryn for eviction alongside his ally, Christie, who was a special third nominee due to the America's Field Trip twist.
 Tommy also won the Week 7 Power of Veto competition and used it to remove Christie from the block.
 He was not required to name a replacement nominee.

 Tommy won the Power of Veto (for the second time) in Week 10 and on Day 76, used the power of Veto on Christie.
 On Day 79, he was nominated by Nicole in the double eviction alongside Christie, but survived to remain in the house when Christie was evicted by a 3-0 vote.
 He was eliminated 2-0 against Holly the following week on Jackson's HOH.
-After the double eviction, Michie won HOH and placed Tommy and Cliff for eviction.
+After the double eviction, Michie won HOH, and placed Tommy and Cliff for eviction.
 Nicole won the Power of Veto and used it on Cliff, forcing Holly to be the replacement nominee.
 Tommy was evicted with a vote of 2-0, and Tommy being the seventh member of the jury.
 He voted for Michie to win.

+Personal life

+In April 2025, Bracco married Joey Macli, with whom he had a five-year relationship and he was engaged since May 2023.
+Their wedding in New York City was attended by Bracco's Big Brother alumni, their own families and friends, and others.